 On 14 June last year during the World Cup he wrote this email, with the subject line “Soccer Birds”: “I went birding yesterday in the normally tranquil rural tribal lands inland from Hibberdene.
 I struggled to fill my atlas card, very difficult to hear birds voices – ‘the hills are alive with the sound of vuvuzelas!'”

 The birding community and SABAP2 are poorer with the passing away of this passionate citizen scientist.

 Here’s a pic by Barry of the Trogons at his brother’s litchi farm.
-Lyn is in the picture:
+Lyn is in the picture, second from left:

 The vulture hide at Oribi Gorge – in the feature pic – was named in Barry’s honour.
 He would secretly have loved that.